 CAREER PATH (Summary)

-Following the 2010 Haiti earthquake, Mr Phillips volunteered to be deployed to Haiti.
-During his first deployment, he recognised the need for a regional college to train construction supervisors to build houses properly.
+Following the 2010 Haiti earthquake, Mr. Phillips volunteered to be deployed to Haiti.
+During his first 1-month deployment, he recognised the need for a regional college to train construction supervisors to build houses properly.
 Upon his return to Barbados, he promptly founded Walbrent College.
-Mr Phillips deployed to Haiti a further 6 times between 2010 and 2013.
+Mr. Phillips deployed to Haiti a further 10 times between 2010 and 2016.
 Walbrent College has trained hundreds of senior artisan and construction supervisors around the Caribbean on how to build strong and low-maintenance (durable) houses.

 COUNTRIES OF WORK EXPERIENCE